faisalmemon/ios-crash-dump-analysis-book/markdown/MemoryDiagnostics.md

 }
 ```

 First, `source` is given freshly allocated memory.
-Since this memory has not yet been initialised, it is set to 0xAA when Malloc Scribble has been set (and address sanitizer reset) in the Schema settings.
+Since this memory has not yet been initialized, it is set to 0xAA when Malloc Scribble has been set (and address sanitizer reset) in the Schema settings.

 Then, `target` is setup.
 It is a buffer on the stack (not heap memory).
 Using the code, `= {0}`, we make the app set `0` in all memory locations of this buffer.
 Otherwise, it would be random memory values.